 Interested in being a Cancer Coach?

 Survivors who are out of treatment for two years are invited to apply to be a coach.
 New coaches attend an orientation session and on-going training events to help them in this important role.
 Once on-boarded, we will assign you a patient when a match is available.
-Please visit the Resource Center for more information or call 716-845-8659.
+For more information please call 716-845-4432.

 Are you a caregiver interested in providing support to other caregivers?